To enter the horse park, you must be registered as a casual rider or member.

 Tasman Road

-10-Feb-23
+6pm 10-Feb-23

-Until further notice
+Until further notice.

-Closed for the safety of public access easement users (PAE No 3 Section 4.2 & 4.3).
+Closed for safety of public access easement

-Winter rainfall has damaged the road making it unsafe for open public use.
-This is under review.
+makes it unsafe for open public use.

-The landowners are in discussion with the Department of Conservation.
+The landowners are in discussion with

 Rimmer Road